 Deck layout and machinery

-The cargo deck of the vessel covers an area of 225m² and offers cargo carrying capacity of 250t.
-It is installed with a range of machinery including one 184kg high holding power (HHP) anchor, two Damen interceptor 1102 daughter crafts with two inboard diesel engines, a single point A-frame davit, and two 1,200m³/hr fire fighting (FiFi) monitors.
+The cargo deck of the vessel covers an area of 225m² and offers a cargo-carrying capacity of 250t.
+It is installed with a range of machinery including one 184kg high holding power (HHP) anchor, two Damen interceptor 1102 daughter crafts with two inboard diesel engines, a single point A-frame davit and two 1,200m³/hr fire fighting (FiFi) monitors.

 Navigation and communications

 The navigation and communication equipment fitted aboard the FCS 5009 Security vessel include magnetic compass, gyro compass, auto pilot, differential global positioning system (DGPS), electronic chart system, two radars, echo sounder, speedlog, searchlights and GMDSS A3 communication system.